amystas/Schedule/README.md

 🎃 ints in other tabled -> id\_[TABLENAME] 🎃
 🎃 the id of main is only called id cuz it doesnt have any relations 🎃
 🎃 in hours table i made hour_start and hour_end for well obviously when lesson starts and ends 🎃
 🎃 don't mind the lengths of varchars i was estimateing the lenght they could possibly get 🎃
+🎃 i deleted the auto increment for hours table.
+When downloading data to database id will have to be added manually there 🎃